 I recently had a conversation with a genealogy colleague whose subtle comment about a gay genealogist made me uncomfortable.
-I think they assumed that because I was raised in a church that doesn’t perform gay marriages, I somehow disapprove of gays, but nothing could be further from the truth — and I politely made that clear.
-My gay loved ones are cherished beyond measure, and I personally believe that gays deserve to love and be loved, regardless of what the men who own churches preach from their pulpits.
+I think they assumed that because my parents raised me in a church that denies gays the right to love and be loved, that I somehow agree with their dogma, but nothing could be further from the truth — and I politely made that clear.
+My gay loved ones are cherished beyond measure, and I personally believe that gays deserve to love and be loved, regardless of what the men who own churches shout from their pulpits.
 Protected populations are designated as such for a reason–because after centuries of horrific hate crimes, persecution, and discrimination, brave leaders are starting to take a stand to protect basic human rights.
 I believe that professional, credentialed genealogists should be held to the highest standard of commitment to diversity and inclusion in their speech about and treatment of people of all orientations, genders, races, and abilities, especially in genealogy circles.

 Although I belong to a career field where I encounter these kinds of obstacles to diversity and inclusion (don’t we all?
 Certain generations/populations are still learning to embrace diversity), I believe that influencers with credentials and/or who educate and mentor the rising generation of professionals in our field must lead out, showing everyone a better way by example.
 This can lead to more inclusive policies and more peaceful, harmonious institutions (and world!) for everyone.